akmanu/dockertest-preview/readme.md

 I rely heavily on Docker for my build environment, and before I release anything to a teammate, I like to run it through a quick test in Docker to make sure everything is working properly.

-This approach is simple, and only relies on Docker, git and a very simple makefile.
+This approach is simple and only relies on Docker, git and a very simple makefile.
 This approach could easily be integrated into an automated build system to achieve Continuous Integration

 ## Try it out !